 The warfighting payoff includes support of forward-deployed enhanced company operation needs; reduced logistics tail; improved force protection; increased tactical energy independence, and; the enabling of staggered fuel resupply, short-term silent operations, sustained low noise missions and longer missions.

 The EC transition sponsor is the program manager for Expeditionary Power Systems, Quantico, Va.
 It supports 2010 Marine Corps critical strategic priorities which highlight operational energy reduction to reduce expeditionary energy consumption and increase naval warfighter energy independence.
-The EC is also aligned with the 2009 Department of Navy energy strategy, which calls for aggressive reduction of our reliance on fossil fuels.
+The EC is also aligned with the 2009 Department of the Navy energy strategy, which calls for aggressive reduction of our reliance on fossil fuels.